bnhmmr/cherzyz/README.md

 just know if u got followed ur cool <

-! . .HI im elysia, vinestaff kin!  prefer to be called cherry u can use venus/ven but its mostly for close friends or ppl i allow to ( @bnhmmr )
+! . .HI im elysia, vinestaff kin!
+I prefer to be called cherry u can use venus/ven but its mostly for close friends or ppl i allow to ( @bnhmmr )

 . .
 Im really hard to talk to and im uncomfortable person to have around but i love cuds, keep in mind that im a minor so just dont be weird.